mpenning/ciscoconfparse/CONTRIBUTING.md

 2. PRs must include tests for the functionality being added, or bugs being fixed.
 Needless to say, your PR itself must not fail existing tests.

+### Github Issues

+1. CiscoConfParse Github issues are automatically watched for inactivity.
+   Upon detecting stale or inactive issues, they will be automatically locked by a Github Workflow job.

+2. Once locked, no further comments can be added.
+Locked issues may be unlocked by CiscoConfParse admins solely at their discretion.

 ## Usage Questions

 The [GitHub issue tracker][3] is for *bug reports* and *feature requests*.